We are a global strategy & cultural intelligence

 Cultural irrelevance is one of the key reasons why global brands struggle to retain their value today.
 This is especially important for luxury and heritage brands as their value is tied to their symbolic and cultural value.
 When meaning structures get destabilised, brand value gets eroded which causes volatility.

 All is not lost, however, but winning the cultural battle means gaining a new type of knowledge.
-Understanding how the cultural shifts and macrotrends affect brands and business is key for brands to remain relevant and profitable.
+Understanding how cultural shifts and macrotrends affect brands and business is key for brands to remain relevant and profitable.

 To help luxury brands revitalise, restore their sense of value and regain cultural relevance, we need to redefine what the very essence of luxury means to people today to match our needs and expectations in the 21st century.